-In order to do this in the best possible way, we have come up with a success guide so you know exactly what to expect throughout the first couple of months of our business relationship.
-This guide not only gives you the ability to keep us accountable, it also enables you prepare as possible for every step along the way of our system.
+We take our jobs and individual responsibilities seriously, and we are well aware that we are successful when your content is a success!
+To give you the best possible service — and content — we have developed a success guide so you know exactly what to expect in the first months of our business relationship.
+This guide not only gives you the ability to keep us accountable, it also prepares you for every step of our system.

-The content you use to describe and advertise your business or brand is one of the most significant investments you make.
-We are thrilled that you are allowing us to be a part of your business growth.
-With all that said, let’s jump right into the success guide so you know just exactly what it is that is about to happen.
-You can use this guide to get started successfully with our services, or if you already have a plan of action, just refer to this for ideas and inspiration!
+The content that describes and advertises your business or brand is one of the most significant investments you’ll make.
+We are thrilled you are allowing us to be a part of your business growth.
+Use this guide to get off to a strong start, or, if you already have a plan of action, just refer to this for ideas and inspiration!

 - An FAQ page from your website about your products or services.

-- A previous blog post that demonstrates a specific writing style or voice that exemplifies the style for your content.
+- A previous blog post that demonstrates the writing style or voice you’d like for your content.

-Once you discuss this information with your personal manager, you then go over the specific goals and purpose of your writing content.
+You’ll also go over the specific goals for and purpose of your content.

-- Are you preparing to open a new location and expand your business?
+- Are you preparing to open a new location or expand your business?

-- Do you want to increase the amount of traffic that visits your site?
+- Do you want to increase the amount of traffic that visits your website?

-- Do you want to partner with us for the sole intention of generating more leads to increase your sales?
+- Do you want to generate more leads to increase your sales?

 - What is the exact type of content you need?